MicrosoftDocs/microsoft-salescopilot-docs/articles/send-outreach-emails.md

 1. Open the lead research details for which you want to send an outreach email.
 1. Select **Draft Email**.
 1. Review the generated email draft.
-1. Under the **Customization** section, perform the following actions:
+1. Under the **Customize talking points** section, perform the following actions:
     1. **Account talking points**: Select the talking points you want to include in the email draft.
     1. **Prompt for next steps**: Specify the next steps you want the lead to take.
     1. **Language**: Select the language in which you want to send the email.